Reviewed by Aaron Horn, LMFT

 A gambling addiction can also be caused by other problems too.
 Alcohol addiction is heavily linked to gambling addiction.
-Someone who already suffers from alcohol addiction might find himself or herselfturning to gamble when they are drinking.
-Similarly, someone suffering from a gambling addiction can easily rely on alcohol as a coping method after either a big win or a big loss.
-Gambling addictions also often cause an anxiety disorder or make those other issues worse for those who already suffer from other mental health problems.
+Someone who already has an alcohol addiction might find himself or herself turning to gamble when they are drinking.
+Similarly, someone experiencing a gambling addiction can easily rely on alcohol as a coping method after either a big win or a big loss.
+Gambling addictions also often cause an anxiety disorder or make those other issues worse for those who already experience other mental health problems.

 How To Get Help

 Like we mentioned earlier, we are here to help you get the help that you need.
-If you are suffering from a gambling addiction, there are lots of different ways to get help.
+If you are experiencing a gambling addiction, there are lots of different ways to get help.

 One great option is to join a support group.
-The kind of support groups that exist for other forms of addiction, Like Alcoholics Anonymous (AA), exist for gambling addiction, too.
 These groups hold meetings, much like the traditional AA meetings, to form a supportive group of peers that help you work through your gambling addiction.

 Other services exist, too, like the National Problem Gambling Helpline.
 The National Problem Gambling Helpline prides itself on treating those they assist with respect and providing them with credible resources.
-They offer a 24 hour fully confidential helpline that can be reached at 1-800-522-4700.
 In addition to the calling helpline, there is also a live chat feature they provide on their website and the ability to seek help via text.